-Not to be confused with fitness trainers or athletic trainers, the primary role of an exercise physiologist is to help improve overall health by assisting patients to work on their body composition, cardiovascular health, flexibility, and much more.
+Not to be confused with fitness trainers, physical therapists, athletic trainers or even fitness instructors, the primary role of an exercise physiologist is to help improve overall health by assisting patients to work on their body composition, cardiovascular health, and flexibility.

 Exercise physiologists need at least a bachelor’s degree in exercise physiology or a related field to enter practice.
 Appropriate degree programs for exercise physiologists include science and health-related courses, such as nutrition, biology, anatomy, kinesiology, nutrition, and clinical work.

-A bachelor's degree in exercise physiology is preferred for licensed exercise physiologists.
-However, other suitable degree programs include exercise science, kinesiology, or other health care majors.
-Though not required for most positions, you can pursue a master's degree program in exercise physiology, which may help you expand your career options within the field.
+And while it is not required for most positions, you can pursue a master's degree in exercise physiology, which may help you expand your career options within the field.

-The coursework completed by an aspiring exercise physiologist should include basics such as biology, anatomy, kinesiology, and nutrition.
+As an aspiring exercise physiologist, you'll take coursework in biology, anatomy, kinesiology, and nutrition.
 More advanced coursework includes echocardiogram interpretation, biomechanics, cardiac rehabilitation, and psychophysiology, among others.

 Biomechanics